-Claudia C. Greninger, age 49, has served as the Company's Executive Vice President, Human Resources since October 1, 2019.
+Claudia C. Greninger, age 50, is Chief Human Resources Officer for Medifast.
+Ms. Greninger joined the company in October 2019 as Executive Vice President, Human Resources.
 Mrs. Greninger has over 20 years of experience in Global Human Resources, with deep expertise in the areas of change management, compensation design, global mobility and employee engagement across various industries.
 She was previously with Laureate Education as Vice President, Human Resources supporting the Global Corporate offices with over 5,000 employees worldwide where she served for over 10 years until 2019.
 Prior to that, she held positions at Fortune 500 companies including Johnson & Johnson, Citigroup and DoubleClick.
+Mrs. Greninger obtained a Bachelor of Arts from Barnard College of Columbia University and a Masters in Business Administration from the Stern School of Business of New York University.

-Jason L. Groves, Esq., age 51, has served as the Company's Executive Vice President and General Counsel since November 2011, and Corporate Secretary since June 2015.
-Mr. Groves was also a director of the Company from 2009 to 2015 and served as a member of the Audit Committee from 2009 to 2011 and the Executive Committee from 2011 to 2015.
-Prior to joining Medifast in November 2011, Mr. Groves served as Assistant Vice President of Government Affairs for Verizon Maryland from 2003 until 2011 and in various other roles since he joined Verizon Maryland in 2001.
-Mr. Groves is also a United States Army veteran.
-He was a direct commissioned Judge Advocate in the United States Army Judge Advocate General's (JAG) Corp.
-As a JAG Officer, he practiced law and had the distinction of prosecuting criminal cases in the District Court of Maryland as a Special Assistant United States Attorney.
+Jason L. Groves, Esq., age 52, is Chief Legal Officer & Corporate Secretary for Medifast.
+Since joining the company in 2009, Mr. Groves has held several executive management roles, most recently serving as Executive Vice President, and General Counsel and Corporate Secretary.
+He oversees the Office of the Chairman and the company's Legal team, which consists of compliance, litigation, regulatory and government relations.
+Mr. Groves previously served as a director of the company from 2009 to 2015, an independent director and member of the Audit Committee from 2009 to 2011, as well as the Executive Committee from 2011 to 2015.
+Prior to joining Medifast, Mr. Groves served as Assistant Vice President of Government Affairs for Verizon Maryland, where he was responsible for the company's legislative policy and government affairs.
+Mr. Groves is also a United States Army veteran and entered active duty as a Judge Advocate in the United States Army Judge Advocate General's (JAG) Corp.
+In this position, he also served as a prosecutor in the District Court of Maryland as a Special Assistant United States Attorney.
 Over the course of three years, he received two Army Achievement Medals, and one Army Commendation Medal.
-Mr. Groves also sits on several non-profit boards including the Center Club of Baltimore and chairing his law school alma mater board of visitors.
-He recently completed nine years with the Anne Arundel Medical Center Board of Trustees.
-Mr. Groves received his Bachelor of Science degree, cum laude, in Hospitality Management from Bethune-Cookman University.
-He obtained his juris doctorate from North Carolina Central University School of Law and is a member of the New Jersey and District of Columbia bars as well as several bar associations.

-Nicholas M. Johnson, age 42, has served as the Company's Market President of OPTAVIA USA since January 2018, and Executive Vice President, Coach Success since February 2019.
-Mr. Johnson brings more than ten years of direct selling, marketing, and client relations experience to his role with the Company.
-Mr. Johnson is responsible for leading and developing the OPTAVIA organization in the United States and internationally, and partnering with the growing community of OPTAVIA Coaches to support them in the key areas of marketing communication, field development, and client services.
-Mr. Johnson is also now responsible for overseeing the Company's Information Technology division.
+Nicholas M. Johnson, age 43, is Chief Field Operations Officer for Medifast.
+Mr. Johnson joined the company in 2018 as Market President of OPTAVIA USA and was appointed President, Coach and Client Experience in February 2020.
+In 2022, he became Chief Field Operations Officer.
+He is responsible for leading the OPTAVIA Field organization in creating a high-quality, unified Coach and Client program experience across all geographies.
+Mr. Johnson brings more than ten years of direct selling, marketing, and client relations experience to his role.
 Prior to joining the Company, Mr. Johnson served as the Vice President of Sales and Marketing of Nu Skin Enterprises, where he oversaw sales and marketing for 27 countries including the Middle East, Europe, and Africa.
 He has also held various leadership roles during his tenure at Nu Skin Enterprises including General Manager, Latin America and Director of Sales, USA.

-Jonathan B. MacKenzie, age 51, has served as the Company's Vice President, Finance, and Chief Accounting Officer since September 2021.
+Jonathan B. MacKenzie, age 52, has served as the Company's Vice President, Finance, and Chief Accounting Officer since September 2021.
 Prior to joining the Company, Mr. MacKenzie, was a Managing Director with PricewaterhouseCoopers LLP in the Risk Assurance practice.
 From 2006 to 2014, he was a Managing Director with Navigant Consulting, Inc. focused on forensic investigation and accounting advisory services.
 From 1993 to 2006, he served in various audit-related roles at Ernst & Young LLP and Arthur Andersen LLP.
 Mr. MacKenzie is a graduate of Bucknell University and is a licensed CPA in both Maryland and Pennsylvania.
 He is also a member of the American Institute of Certified Public Accountants and the Maryland Association of Certified Public Accountants.